As

 By

-careful selection of sources, I aim to build a record of individual
+careful selection of sources, I am building a record of key events

-careers, accepting that completeness will depend on the sources
+in individual lives, accepting that completeness will depend on the

-entered to date.
-It is not my intention to write complete
+sources entered to date.
+It is not my intention to write

-biographies.
-I am simply collecting key information (and
+complete biographies.
+I am simply collecting information (and

 sources), as a composite work of reference - a starting point from